What is the Delaware Whistleblower Law (Delaware False Claims and Reporting Act)?

-Whistleblower awards – Whistleblowers may receive between 15 and 25 percent of any recovery in cases where the State intervenes and prosecutes the matter, and between 25 and 30 percent of the recovery in matters where the state does not intervene.
-The court may reduce the amount of the award if the whistleblower’s complaint is based primarily upon publicly disclosed information, or if the whistleblower planned and initiated the fraud.
+Whistleblowers may receive between 15 and 25 percent of any recovery in cases where the State intervenes and prosecutes the matter, and between 25 and 30 percent of the recovery in matters where the state does not intervene.
+The court may reduce the amount of the award if the whistleblower’s complaint is based primarily upon publicly disclosed information or if the whistleblower planned and initiated the fraud.

-Whistleblower protection – The Delaware False Claims and Reporting Act also protects whistleblowers from retaliation by their employers.
+Delaware Whistleblower Law: Delaware False Claims and Reporting Act

 (a) Any person who: